estepona/estepona.github.io/_posts/2020-1-14-digging-into-aws-boto3-service-model.md

 ---
+layout: post
-title: "Digging into AWS Boto3 Service Model"
+title: "Digging into AWS boto3 Service Model"
 date: 2020-01-14
-categories: dev

-classes:
+author: "Binghuan Zhang"
+catalog: true
+header-style: text
+tags:
-  - wide
+  - dev
 ---

 Calling AWS APIs in Python is made easy with the official [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) SDK, if you want to use a service like [AWS S3](https://aws.amazon.com/s3/) programmatically, you can simply write: